amazon-connect/amazon-connect-streams/Documentation.md

 ```
 contact.onConnecting(function (contact) { ... });
 ```
 Subscribe a method to be invoked when the contact is connecting.
 This works with chat and softphone contacts.
 This event happens when a call or chat comes in, before accepting (there is an exception for queue callbacks, in which onConnecting's handler is executed happens after the callback is accepted).
+Note that once the contact has been accepted, the `onAccepted` handler will be triggered.

 ### `contact.onAccepted()`
 ```